GravityShark0/st-grav-flexipatch/README.md

 ```
 xrdb merge <theme path>
 ```
-so yeah it can include other files and shit
+so yeah it can include other files and shit, and also install xrdb if you havent

 ### apply themes while terminals are still on